-This working remotely stuff is a challenge, even if you feel like you’ve got things dialed in.
+Working remotely is a challenge, even if you feel like you’ve got things dialed in.
 No matter where you are on the continuum of comfort in managing your remote team, it can be tough to make your team more productive and effective, better able to cope with this disconnected work environment, and not just survive, but thrive.
-Unfortunately, our Zoomified world tends to push us apart, rather than bring us together, and that can lead to burnout.
+Unfortunately, our Zoomified world can lead to burnout.

 Humans need to connect.

-At Fujoli, the whole reason we do what we do is to help teams find real, authentic connections.
-We believe strongly that a key component to preventing burnout and fostering wellness in your team isn’t optimizing, lecturing, or strategizing — it’s play.
+At Fujoli, the whole reason we do what we do is to help teams find real, authentic connections, trust and alignment so they can thrive.
+We believe that a key component to preventing burnout and fostering well-being in your team isn’t optimizing, lecturing, or strategizing.

-We use play to break down barriers, which helps you and your team work better, feel better, and be better together.
+We teach skills that break down barriers, which helps you and your team work better, feel better, and be better together.

-So How Smart is this “Smart Play” Thing?
+So How Smart is this “Smart Skill” Thing?

 What’s the purpose?